-Numerically, the Zeus bionic limb falls in the middle of this pack but offers additional enhancements.
-It automatically detects the thumb’s position and adjusts accordingly.
+In this regard, Zeus offers a few valuable enhancements.
+First, it automatically detects the thumb position and limits the available grips accordingly.
 Also, as each finger closes, it stalls as soon as it meets a certain level of resistance.
-This allows Zeus to intuitively conform to the shape of each object it grasps.
+This allows Zeus to intuitively conform to the shape of each object that it grasps.

 For example, when picking up a wine glass, the thumb, index finger, and middle finger all stop closing once they meet the resistance of the glass bowl.
 But the ring finger and pinky continue closing until they encounter the stem.
 This mirrors the way natural hands work and results in better, more adaptable grips.